Contact Us for a Free Consultation (213) 542-0979

 Using False Documents To Conceal Citizenship – California Penal Code Section 114

-So, if you're charged with Penal Code Section 114, really what the government has to prove is #1, you're using
+So, if you're charged with Penal Code Section 114, what the government has to prove is #1, you're using

-false documents; #2 whatever documents you have are false and; #3 you know that the documents are false.
+false documents; #2, whatever documents you have are false, and #3, you know that the documents are false.
 Wrongfully obtaining DMV documentation is covered under California Penal Code Section 529.7.

 Is Penal Code Section 114 a Felony or a Misdemeanor?